Skip to main content

 Biography

 Patrick McKinley Brennan came to Villanova in 2004 as the inaugural holder of the John F. Scarpa Chair in Catholic Legal Studies.
-Previously, he was Professor of Law and Vice Dean in the Sandra Day O’Connor College of Law, Arizona State University, where he taught for eight years.
+Previously, he was professor of law and vice dean at the Sandra Day O’Connor College of Law, Arizona State University, where he taught for eight years.

 Brennan has published five books: Christian Legal Thought: Materials and Cases (Foundation Press, 2017) (with Brewbaker), By Nature Equal: The Anatomy of a Western Insight (Princeton University Press, 1999) (with Coons); Civilizing Authority: Society, State, and Church (Lexington, 2007); The Vocation of the Child (Eerdmans, 2008); Legal Affinities: Explorations in the Legal Form of Thought (Carolina Academic Press, 2014) (with Powell and Sammons).

-At Villanova, Brennan organizes the John F. Scarpa Conference on Law, Politics, and Culture, now approaching its fifteenth year.
+At Villanova, Brennan organizes the John F. Scarpa Conference on Law, Politics and Culture.
 The conference brings distinguished scholars and leaders in the Catholic tradition into conversation with speakers from a wide range of disciplines and traditions on topics of interest and import.
-Speakers at the annual conference have included Justice Antonin Scalia, Judge John T. Noonan, Jr., Martha Nussbaum, Joseph Vining, Jeremy Waldron, Geoff Stone, Jesse Choper, Lee Bollinger, Roderick Hills, Jane Schacter, Paul Kahn, Kristin Hickman, John Manning, Gillian Metzger, Adrian Vermeule, H. Jefferson Powell, Henry Paul Monaghan, Amy Uelmen, Marya Schectman, James Gordley, Harry Brighouse, Richard Garnett, Kathryn Tanner, Kent Greenawalt, John Ferejohn, William Eskridge, John Finnis, Peter Steinfels, Bryan Hehir, Nomi Stolzenberg, Suzanne Last Stone, Abner Greene, Susanna Blumenthal, James Bernard Murphy, and Candace Vogler.
+Speakers at the annual conference have included Justice Antonin Scalia, Judge John T. Noonan Jr., Martha Nussbaum, Joseph Vining, Jeremy Waldron, Geoff Stone, Jesse Choper, Lee Bollinger, Roderick Hills, Jane Schacter, Paul Kahn, Kristin Hickman, John Manning, Gillian Metzger, Adrian Vermeule, H. Jefferson Powell, Henry Paul Monaghan, Amy Uelmen, Marya Schectman, James Gordley, Harry Brighouse, Richard Garnett, Kathryn Tanner, Kent Greenawalt, John Ferejohn, William Eskridge, John Finnis, Peter Steinfels, Bryan Hehir, Nomi Stolzenberg, Suzanne Last Stone, Abner Greene, Susanna Blumenthal, James Bernard Murphy, and Candace Vogler.
 Among the ecclesiastical dignitaries who have spoken at the conference are William Cardinal Levada, Avery Cardinal Dulles, S.J., and Archbishop Charles J. Chaput, OFM, Cap.

 Practice Experience